Looking for a healthy, easy and filling dinner? This quick green pasta sauce is super versatile, hearty, and protein-packed.

 Take it with you for a quick lunch and eat it as a cold noodle salad or warm it up on the stovetop or in the microwave for a short time.
 You might need to add a splash of water when doing so, as the hummus sauce can thicken up!

-You can even freeze this hummus pasta for up to 3 months.
+You can even freeze the green pasta sauce for up to 3 months.
 Thaw it overnight in the fridge or at room temperature for a few hours and reheat.

 FAQs & tips